NeuroJSON/pyiso2mesh/README.md

 over 200 mesh processing scripts and programs, which can operate independently or in conjunction with external open-source meshing tools.
-The Iso2Mesh toolbox can directly convert 3D image stacks—including binary, segmented, or grayscale images such as MRI or CT scans—into high-quality volumetric meshes.
+The Iso2Mesh toolbox can directly convert 3-D image stacks—including binary, segmented, or grayscale images such as MRI or CT scans—into high-quality volumetric meshes.
 This makes it especially suitable for multi-modality medical imaging data analysis and multi-physics modeling.

-This module provides a Python re-implementation of Iso2Mesh.
-Most functions are written in native Python, following algorithms nearly identical to those in the MATLAB/Octave versions of Iso2Mesh.
+The `iso2mesh` Python module provides a re-implementation of Iso2Mesh in the native Python language, following algorithms similar to those in the MATLAB/Octave versions of Iso2Mesh.

 ## How to Install